Qwe1rty/NodeDial/README.md

 ### Cluster Scaling

 To scale the number of replicas in the `StatefulSet`, you will need to run the command:
-`kubectl scale statefulset cdb -n chordial-ns --replicas=${REPLICA_COUNT}`.
+`kubectl scale statefulset ndb -n nodedial-ns --replicas=${REPLICA_COUNT}`.
 This will add new pods one-by-one into the cluster, giving them a chance to synchronize with each other without overwhelming them

-Let's try adding one by setting the replica count to 2, which creates a node labelled `cdb-1`.
+Let's try adding one by setting the replica count to 2, which creates a node labelled `ndb-1`.
 Upon starting up the second node, it will attempt to contact the first node and synchronize the membership information with it.

 To better illustrate the joining process, a sample log output of the new node would look like this:
 ```
 [...]
-INFO administration.Administration$ - Retrieved seed node environment variable with value: 'cdb-0.chs.chordial-ns.svc.cluster.local'
+INFO administration.Administration$ - Retrieved seed node environment variable with value: 'ndb-0.nhs.nodedial-ns.svc.cluster.local'
 [...]
 INFO administration.Administration$ - Seed node IP address resolved to: 10.1.0.171
 [...]
 INFO administration.Administration - Contacting seed node for membership listing
 [...]
 INFO administration.Administration - Successful full sync response received from seed node